jdwalden74/a3-persistence/README.md

 Do the following to complete this assignment:

+1. Accept the A3 assignment which should automatically create a private repository for you.
-1. Implement your project with the above requirements.
+2. Implement your project with the above requirements.
 Consider beginning by converting your A2 assignment.
 First, change the server to use express.
 Then, modify the server to use MongoDB instead of storing data locally.
-Last but not least, implement user accounts and login.
-User accounts and login is often the hardest part of this assignment, so budget your time accordingly.
+Last but not least, implement user accounts and login using Passport Local Strategy.
+User accounts and login is a difficult part of this assignment, so budget your time accordingly.
-2. Ensure that your project has the proper naming scheme as previous assignments except starting with "a3-" so we can find it.
+3. Ensure that your project has the proper naming scheme as previous assignments except starting with "a3-" so we can find it.
-3. Modify the README to the specifications below.
+4. Modify the README to the specifications below.
-4. Push your application to your GitHub repository before the deadline at 11:59pm.
+5. Push your final application to your assignment GitHub repository before the deadline at 11:59pm.
+6. Create an empty, temporary, `public` GitHub repository.
+Push your final application to this repository.
-5. Deploy your project to Glitch (unless completing the alternative server technical achievement described below), and fill in the appropriate fields in your package.json file.
+7. Import from this public repository to deploy on Glitch (unless completing the alternative server technical achievement described below).
+Fill in the appropriate fields in your package.json file.
+Delete the public repository after the import has been successful.
-6. Test your project to make sure that when someone goes to your main page on Glitch (or an alternative server), it displays correctly.
+8. Test your project to make sure that when someone goes to your main page on Glitch (or an alternative server), it displays correctly.

 Achievements
 ---